magicmq/pyspigot-documentation/writingscripts.md

 There are a few basic things to keep in mind when writing PySpigot scripts:

+- PySpigot officially supports Spigot and Paper on Minecraft versions 1.12.2 and newer.
 - Under the hood, PySpigot utilizes Jython, a Java implementation of Python.
 Currently, Jython implements Python 2 only, so Python 2 syntax should be used when writing PySpigot scripts.
 - Scripts must be written in Python syntax and script files should in `.py`.
 Files that do not end in .py will not be loaded.
 - Scripts are placed in the `scripts` folder under the PySpigot plugin folder.